suzannecodeinst/RPS-game-PP2/README.md

 I checked that all game results correctly matched the rules.

 I checked accessibility with Lighthouse in Dev tools and checked its responsiveness to different screen sizes.

 ![Screengrab of Lighthouse test](/assets/images/readmeimg/Screenshot%202024-08-24%20at%2021.00.46.png)

+### Debugging
+Originally I wanted there to be two columns of the buttons, one for the user to select from and one for the computer to show their choice, I was struggling with the computer choice selection, so simplified the game play UI to just showing buttons for the User.
+This would be an additional feature that I would like to solve though.

+I struggled to get the game to show the user choice, yet it would show the computer choice.
+I kept re-checking the js, and went back to the beginning with a pseudo-code list, as I was unsure if I had the order of events and functions correct and understood.
+The problem actually lay in the html, I had an extra div that contained the buttons in the game-panel div, and it shared the class name of the buttons, once this was removed it was ok.

+I was using the === operator for some of the checking the answer function, I needed to use the == operator.
+I think retrospectively my html uses too many classes and data-choice, data-type options, I could simplify this too, and it would help the js in future.

+When I tested the deployed game in a Firefox browser the border thickness of the buttons was hardly visible, using the dev tool on that browser I removed the ',' in between the css styling for the button borders and this made everything visible again.
+I corrected the css.

+### Validator Testing

+#### HTML
+I tested the HTML with [W3](https://validator.w3.org/nu/?doc=https%3A%2F%2Fsuzannecodeinst.github.io%2FRPS-game-PP2%2F) validator.
+This highlighted that a H2 element where I show the results was missing a heading.
+This is deliberate as the content is fille donly when game starts play.

+### CSS
+I tested the CSS with the [Jigsaw](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fsuzannecodeinst.github.io%2FRPS-game-PP2%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en) validator and all was good.

 ## Reference